 Pastor Kevin Park is an Ordained Minister of the Gospel serving in the Evangelical Association of Reformed and Congregational Christian Churches.
 He was born and raised in San Diego, California.
 Pastor Park completed his undergraduate studies at Gonzaga University majoring both in History, and in Political Science.
-He received his Masters of Divinity at Reformed Theological Seminary in Orlando, Florida, and is an adjunct Professor of Western Cultural History at Southeastern Baptist Theological Seminary.
+He received his Masters of Divinity at Reformed Theological Seminary in Orlando, Florida, and has served as an adjunct Professor of Western Cultural History at Southeastern Baptist Theological Seminary.
 Kevin began gospel ministry with a Las Vegas homeless outreach program, where he preached for several years.
-Prior to coming to Old Goshenhoppen in 2018, he was serving at Spring Meadows Presbyterian Church (PCA) in Las Vegas.
+Prior to coming to Old Goshenhoppen, he served for multiple years at Spring Meadows Presbyterian Church (PCA) in Las Vegas.
 Pastor Kevin is a certified Prepare and Enrich facilitator ministering to couples both pre-maritally and maritally, as well as a drug addiction minister through the Genesis Process program.

 Kevin and his wife Stephanie have been married since 2006.
-They have four children: Katelyn, Audrey, Monica and Bridget and two black labs: Tulip and Chapel.
-Together, they love community events, bar-b-que, camping, sports, and exploring the history of the East Coast.
+They have four children: Katelyn, Audrey, Monica and Bridget and three black labs: Tulip, Chapel, & Eden.
+Together, they love community events, camping, and exploring the history of the East Coast.

-Doctrinally Pastor Kevin affirms the Heidelberg Catechism – the guiding confession of Old Goshenhoppen Reformed Church.
+Doctrinally Pastor Kevin affirms the Heidelberg Catechism – the focal guiding confession of Old Goshenhoppen Reformed Church, along with the other creeds Old Goshenhoppen subscribes to in the Apostles’ Creed, the Nicene Creed, the Athanasian Creed, and the 5 Solas of the Reformation.
 He also affirms the Chicago Statement on Biblical Inerrancy, and he is a signee of the Nashville Statement on Biblical Sexuality.
 In addition, Pastor Kevin appreciates the wisdom and theology behind historic reformed confessions such as The Belgic Confession, The Canons of Dort, The Westminster Confession of Faith, and the Larger and Shorter Westminster Catechisms.

 Andrew Zimmerman (Pastoral Intern, and director of youth and family ministry) was born in Philadelphia in 1985, where he remained until moving to Ambler in 2018.
 In 2012, he married his remarkably patient wife, Lindsey, after dating for 7 years (a number with solid biblical precedent).
 They have been happily wed ever since.
 Upon graduating from Temple University with a Bachelor’s in Art Education, Andrew was hired by the School District of Philadelphia where he is currently employed as a full-time art teacher.
 He later obtained a Master’s Degree in Education from Cabrini college.